From veering triangulations to link spaces and back again: Veering triangulations

 \begin{definition} Suppose that $t$ is a model veering tetrahedron. \begin{itemize} \item If $t$ has three red and three blue edges then we call $t$ a \emph{toggle tetrahedron}. \item If $t$ has more red than blue edges (more blue than red edges) then we call $t$ a red (blue) \emph{fan tetrahedron}. \qedhere \end{itemize} \end{definition}

-The four possible model veering tetrahedra are shown in \reffig{GluingAutomaton}; we also show all possible face gluings.
+The four possible model veering tetrahedra are shown in \reffig{GluingAutomaton}; we also show all face gluings that respect the veering structure.
 In \reffig{EdgeNeighbourhood} we show one possibility for the tetrahedra on the two sides of an edge.